 Fees will be calculated at the closing of registration, which is February 28, 2014, and will be shared equally by the U.S. firms (number of participants).

 Contact: Takahiko Suzuki, Commercial Specialist, Commercial Service Japan, U.S. Embassy Tokyo (Email: email@example.com)

 Date: February 26 to February 28, 2014

-WSEW 2014 consists of the following concurrent 8 energy events:
+WSEW 2014 consisted of the following concurrent 8 energy events:

-The U.S. Commercial Service (USCS) in Japan will host a booth in the U.S. Pavilion inside FC Expo 2014 to provide exhibitors with assistance and business counseling on Japan’s renewable energy and environment sectors.
+The U.S. Commercial Service (USCS) in Japan hosted a booth in the U.S. Pavilion inside FC Expo 2014 to provide exhibitors with assistance and business counseling on Japan’s renewable energy and environment sectors.